+The timing of revenue recognition, billings, and cash collections results in accounts receivable and deferred revenue on the statement of financial position.
 Income from program service fees is recognized at the time the related services are provided.
 Deposits received in advance of these services are reflected as deferred revenue.

-The table below shows activity in deferred revenue for the years ended December 31:
+The table below shows beginning and ending contract balances for the years ended December 31, 2022 and 2021.